tuffy/emuman/README.md

 are organized on a per-system basis and the system should be specified, like:

-    emuman nointro add -D "GCE - Vectrex" -r Vectrex/ input_dir/
+    emuman nointro repair -D "GCE - Vectrex" -r Vectrex/ input_dir/

 The `-D` option indicates which DAT file name to use.
 Again, if unspecified, `emuman` will let the user pick one.
-The difference is that these don't expect a single "root" directory like the Software List; the target directories can be placed wherever.
+The difference is that these don't expect a single "root" directory like MAME's Software List; the target directory for each individual DAT file may be different.

+Again, as with MAME, the output directory will be repaired using the input files and a final report will be generated once complete.

+Also like the software list, there is a `repair-all` option, like:

+    emuman nointro repair-all input_dir/

+Which will attempt to repair all No-Intro DAT files with defined directories.

 ## Verifying ROM files